 If you’re looking for ways to save money on your supermarket shop, then supermarket cashback apps are a handy little helping hand.
 In fact, the average weekly shop in the UK comes in at a whopping £60.60, which is a big chunk of cash each week.
 So, today I’ll be reviewing one of my favourite cashback apps, CheckoutSmart, to see if it’s a good way to save a bit more on your weekly shop.

 This along with Shopmium (my other favourite) tend to have the most offers available.
-For more information about Shopmium, take a look at my review and sign up with my referral code 66s9i to bag yourself a FREE jar of Nutella.
+For more information about Shopmium, take a look at my review and sign up with my referral code 66s9i to bag yourself a FREE Tub of Ben & Jerry’s Ice Cream.
 But as we’re talking about Checkout Smart today, let’s get into the review.

 This post may contain affiliate links (marked with a *) where I receive a small commission at no extra cost to you.
 For more information please read my full disclosure policy.
 All opinions are my own.
 Thank you for supporting my blog.